June 11

 All-Clad Copper Core sauce pan with callouts

-Design is a personal preference, for sure, yet there are some objective standards for what makes cookware both functional and beautiful.
+Design is a personal preference, but there are some objective standards for what makes cookware both functional and beautiful.

-Copper Core has several features that make it supremely usable cookware--as well as very pretty cookware.
+Copper Core has several features that make it great cookware.
 Here are the considerations we think are the most important.

 Lids